 Impressive, no?
 With Facebook marketing, you can reach an almost even spread of men and women AND over 62% of all ages of internet users can be reached.
 That is why we always suggest tackling this social media beast first if your target customers represent a widespread demographic.
 Why not test the water?

-TIP: To dive deep into the demographics of the major social media platforms, check out this awesome infographic from Spredfast.
+TIP: To dive deep into the demographics of the major social media platforms, check out this awesome article from Sprout Social.
 Certain platforms speak to a younger, older, male or female dominant demographic, which may help you decide which social channel(s) to tackle.
 Overwhelmed?
 So is everyone else.
 Breeze through our straight-forward guide to help you decide what platform is best for your business.
 Or continue reading this blog post about getting started on Facebook.

 Let’s Tackle Your Fears

 You are not alone in your fears.
 While giving talks on Facebook marketing, we have met many, many business owners who fear investing resources in Facebook.
 There are many things to be scared of in life, but we promise Facebook isn’t one of them!
 Come out from under your desk settle in for some “business therapy.”